 Sharing with the community

-It’s good to share what you learned and get feedback, they will know that you are committed to learning something new everyday.
-On day 28 of my practise, I published a screenshot from Commit app on my Facebook page.
+It’s good to share what you learned and get feedback, they will know that you are committed to learning something new every day.
+On day 28 of my practice, I published a screenshot from Commit app on my Facebook page.
 Then, I realized that people are waiting for something from me, they are interested to see what I’m doing.
-That’s encouraged me to do more and more practises.
-To be honest, maybe if I didn’t share this screenshot, then my learning would have stoped.
+That’s encouraged me to do more and more practices.
+To be honest, maybe if I didn’t share this screenshot, then my learning would have stopped.
 Thanks, people.

 Working on real projects

 From the day 45 I started working on a real Front End project for a client, the experience was really awesome and I learned a lot from it.
 So far, I worked on more than 10 projects.
 I didn’t imagine that I will start working on real projects before finishing my learning.
 So what I learned is, daily practice is a critical thing to each human being, it can completely change his life if he uses it well.

 One of the most common mistakes that the learner might make is to use those frameworks without understanding the idea behind them.
 Don’t use them if you are still a beginner, you will waste your time learning how to use them, instead of learning the core basics of a grid layout.
 A lot of people think that it’s possible to make a responsive layout using Bootstrap framework for example, this misunderstanding is a catastrophe.
 Again, don’t use them if you don’t have an idea about how it works.
 Use it with care.

 Personally, I love using frameworks for prototyping a quick layout for a client, it only takes a few minutes to create something interactive.
 Otherwise, I prefer to write my own CSS.